CulturesSupports/Culture.Support/Readme.md

 - Im not advice you to hack or spying or deprivate materials
 - im not ask you to handle consequenses
 - im not ask you to harm any code properties
+- im not ask you to turn leadership over others
 - im not ask you to spread around materials in miniac disorders

 im here to code own pro daytime